marcusique/f1statsbot/README.md

 # How to use
 In order to use this bot, you need to have a Telegram account.
 To start using this bot, you should either:
-1. Look it up in the global search in Telegram app (@f1statsbot)
+1. Look it up in the global search in Telegram app (@f1statsbot), or
 2. Use [this link](https://t.me/F1StatsBot) to add it to your chats

 # Commands